 |---|---|---|---|---|

-Rigetti's native iSWAP gate executes in just 72 nanoseconds, making Ankaa-3 among the fastest quantum processors in raw gate speed.
-Fast gates mean more operations can be completed within the coherence window of the qubits, enabling deeper circuits and more complex algorithms.
+Rigetti's Cepheus-1 uses native CZ (Controlled-Z) entangling gates optimized for fast execution while reducing coherent errors.
+Fast gates mean more operations can be completed within the coherence window of the qubits (T1: 25 microseconds, T2: 10 microseconds), enabling deeper circuits and more complex algorithms.
 The tunable coupler architecture allows dynamic control over qubit-qubit coupling strength, enabling parametric compilation techniques that further optimize circuit execution.

 Access Rigetti, IonQ, AQT, and IQM hardware through a single SDK.
 No need to learn Quil or set up the Forest SDK.